schierlm/oberon-risc-emu-enhanced/README.md

 First start the PCLink1 task by middle-clicking on the PCLink1.Run command.
 Transfer files using the pcreceive.sh and pcsend.sh scripts.

+You can also drag files onto the emulator window to transfer them into the emulator, if PCLink is running.

 Alternatively, use the clipboard integration to exchange text.